Alpine-DAV/ascent/src/docs/sphinx/Tutorial_Setup.rst

     ./ascent_docker_run_jupyter.sh

 This will launch a notebook server on port 8888.
 Assuming you forwarded port 8888 from the Docker container to your host machine, you should be able to connect to the notebook server using http://localhost:8888.
-The current password for the notebook server is: ``ascentsc19``
+The current password for the notebook server is: ``learn``

 NERSC Cori Install